dnsimple/dnsimple-support/content/articles/two-factor-authentication-enforcement.markdown

 - Account
 ---

-# Enforce Two-Factor Authentication for all members of an account
+# Enforce Two-Factor Authentication For All Members of an Account

 <info>
 This article describes a feature in Public Beta.